afgeloo/GDSC-Flappy_Haribon-V2/README.md

-# Flappy Bot - Freshman Welcoming Edition
+# Flappy Haribon - Freshman Welcoming Edition

 This repository is a fork of the original [Flappy Bird](https://nebezb.com/floppybird/) game created by Dong Nguyen and .GEARS games.
 The assets used in this game have been extracted directly from the Flappy Bird android game.